arthur-vilela/PP2-emotion-match/README.md

 - [Stackoverflow](https://stackoverflow.com/questions/2532218/pick-random-property-from-a-javascript-object) | Logic to obtain random emotions from the emotion object was adapted from this answer

 - [W3Schools](https://www.w3schools.com/jsref/jsref_foreach.asp) | Explanation and examples of the "forEach" method were taken from this tutorial

+- [W3Schools](https://www.w3schools.com/js/js_timing.asp) | Explanation for interval methods used in the countdown timer and small try out area

 - [Mdn Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) | Explanation and syntax for arrow function (=>)